aduh95/schwifty-markdown/README.md

 **N.B.:** If you use [preprocessing includes](preprocessing) in your diagrams, you might have trouble with the cache of your navigator.
 Most browser won't ask schwifty to re-generate the SVG unless the target file has changed.

+**N.B.:** Some browser have trouble exporting vector images with shadow, you might want to disable them by adding `skinparam shadowing false` in your diagrams.